jmcguinness11/CNN_research/SpecificDatasetWork/ten_class_mnist/EucMaxBenchmarking/README.md

-In these folders, I explore the what happens if instead of using the normal approach to [removing the fully connected layer](../../../cnn_no_fcl) from a convolutional neural network, I simply take the average of the minimum and maximum point from each output map.
+Here I explore the what happens if instead of using the normal approach to [removing the fully connected layer](../../../cnn_no_fcl) from a convolutional neural network, I simply take the average of the minimum and maximum point from each output map.